microsoft/Kusto-Query-Language/doc/hash_manyfunction.md

 ---
 title: hash_many() - Azure Data Explorer
-description: This article describes hash_many() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 01/24/2022
+description: Learn how to use the hash_many() function to return a combined hash value of multiple values. ms.reviewer: alexans ms.topic: reference ms.date: 12/18/2022
 ---
 # hash_many()